 - But it's worth mentioning that the whole idea of fusing these two franchises was born due to the ending of Predator 2 , where you could see the Predator's wall of fame on their ship, with various skulls, including a xenomorph's.

-- The View Askewniverse consists everything Kevin Smith made that had Jay and Silent Bob.
+- The View Askewniverse consists of everything Kevin Smith made that featured Jay and Silent Bob.
 It includes Clerks, Clerks II, Mall Rats, Chasing Amy, Dogma, and Jay and Silent Bob Strike Back.

-- A Nightmare On Elm Street, Friday the 13th, and Army of Darkness have been in one universe starting with Freddyvs Jason.
+- A Nightmare on Elm Street, Friday the 13th, and Evil Dead have been in one universe starting with Freddy vs. Jason.

-- The Verse: In a 1999 Premiere article, Hughes himself declared that Sixteen Candles, The Breakfast Club, Ferris Bueller's Day Off, and Planes, Trains and Automobiles are all a part of the same universe.
+- The Shermer movies of John Hughes all share a common universe (the "Shermerverse").
+In a 1999 Premiere article, Hughes himself declared that Sixteen Candles, The Breakfast Club, Ferris Bueller's Day Off, and Planes Trains And Automobiles coexist with each other.
 Sadly, the crossover possibilities were never explored in film.

 When I started making movies, I thought I would just invent a town where everything happened.
 Everybody, in all of my movies, is from Shermer, Illinois.
 Del Griffith from Planes, Trains & Automobiles